 These fall into the general category of Legal Tender silver bullion, which has a specific definition in that Legal Tender is actually real money and can be minted only by sovereign governments.

-Bags weigh about 54 pounds and the contents are sometimes called “junk” silver.
+A $1000 face value 90% Silver Bag weighs about 54 pounds and the contents are sometimes called “junk” silver.
 This unfortunate name was developed in the 1970’s and used to describe a bag of average circulated silver coins which did not contain coins which were rare or collectable and so traded for their silver weight.

 The 90% Silver Bags contain $1000 face so if half dollars were used there would be 2,000 coins.
 If the bag contained quarters the count would be 4,000 coins and if dimes there would be 10,000 coins.